rsokl/Learning_Python/Python/Module6_Testing/Hypothesis.md

 [st.just](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.just) is a strategy that "just" returns the value that you fed it.
 This is a convenient strategy that helps us to avoid having to manipulate our data before using it.

-Write suppose that we want a strategy that describes the shape of an array (i.e. a tuple of integers) that contains 1-20 two-dimensional vectors.
+Suppose that we want a strategy that describes the shape of an array (i.e. a tuple of integers) that contains 1-20 two-dimensional vectors.
 E.g. `(5, 2)` is the shape of the array containing five two-dimensional vectors.
 We can leverage `st.just`, in conjunction with `st.integers` and `st.tuples`, towards this end:

 ```python
 >>> st.tuples(st.integers(1, 20), st.just(2)).example()